sdenna/RN_NavigationEx/README.md

 ## BasicStackNav

-This app simply shows how to set up an \_layout.tsx file in the app folder along with pages for each of the screens.
+This app shows how to set up a \_layout.tsx file in the app folder along with pages for each of the screens.
 The \_layout.tsx shows the Root Layout

 ## BasicTabNav

 This app shows how to use the \_layout.tsx file along with the (tabs) folder so that you can utilize a Tab navigation.
-Also in the app folder is an additional file title how_to_add_entry_screen.txt that explains how to combine a Stack Nav and a Tab Nav to make it so that you can have an entry screen that loads first and then enter the Tab Nav.
+Also in the app folder is an additional file titled 'how_to_add_entry_screen.txt' that explains how to combine a Stack Nav and a Tab Nav to create an entry screen that loads first and then enters the Tab Nav.

 ## NestedNavPassData

-This app shows how to use a loading screen and then enter into a tab navigation.
+This app shows how to use a loading screen and then enter a tab navigation.
 I am also showing a simple way to pass data from one screen to another using parameters.
 If you have a more complex data system where you will want to have data persist across many screens, then you should research more advanced ways to interact with global data.